dobrevnm/git_intro/README.md

 # A Recipe for Guacamole

+## Ingredients

 - avocado
 - onion
 - tomatoes
 - salt & pepper

+## Instructions

+- chop onion and tomatoes
+- cit open avocado and remove stone
+- scoop out flesh
-Put into a bowl and mix
+- put into a bowl and mix